Canton-Cybersecurity-Club/Canton-Cybersecurity-Club.github.io/about.markdown

 Join us for our regular club meetings, where we discuss cybersecurity trends, host guest speakers, and engage in skill-building activities.

 ### Capture the Flag Competitions:
-sExperience the thrill of CTF competitions.
+Experience the thrill of CTF competitions.
 Test your skills, collaborate with teammates, and challenge yourself to solve complex cybersecurity puzzles.

 Security Awareness Campaigns: Make a difference on campus by participating in our security awareness campaigns.
 Help educate your peers on the importance of cyber safety.